acro5piano/typed-graphqlify/README.md

 # Motivation

 We all know that GraphQL is so great and solves many problems that we have with REST API, like overfetching and underfetching.
 But developing a GraphQL API in TypeScript is sometimes a bit of pain.
 Why?
-Let's take a look at the steps we usually have to make.
+Let's take a look at the example we usually have to make.

 When we use GraphQL library such as Apollo, We have to define query and its interface like this: